By Annika Airas and Trevor Wideman

 Harbour Deck takes its inspiration from waterfront districts in Nordic cities such as Copenhagen, Denmark and Oslo, Norway.
 A similar project is being built in Helsinki, Finland, where a new public seawater pool is opening up in the summer of 2016.

 Presently, the waterfront on Coal Harbour is primarily used as a viewpoint for the public and it is difficult to access otherwise.
-Drawing on Nordic examples that have used stylish and playful urban architecture to create hip and cool public spaces, the Harbour Deck aims to promote healthy activities in a trendy environment, while encouraging users to access the water.
+Drawing on Nordic examples that have used stylish and playful urban architecture to create hip and cool public spaces, the Harbour Deck pool remodeling service aims to promote healthy activities in a trendy environment, while encouraging users to access the water.
 Indeed, the harbour pools in Copenhagen are touted as some of the trendiest spots in the entire city.
 Similarly, the Harbour Deck aims to provide a tourist-friendly public space for the Coal Harbour area.

 However, even though the proposals for these public spaces share similarities in design, scale, location in the city, and building materials, their cultural contexts are quite different.
 For example, Helsinki (among other Finnish waterfront cities) has a long history of public baths and saunas, so their new plans have a link to a local cultural heritage that has never really gone away.
 While it could be argued that Vancouver’s waterfront was historically more easily accessible to the public, there has been a long-term lack of engagement with the water due to the ongoing development of exclusive luxury condominiums and commercial activities.
 In contrast, the Vancouver Harbour Deck design represents a new approach that promotes a different type of engagement with the waterfront.